 6 – Go to the Eid prayer on foot

 Muslims recite the following incantation in a low voice while going to the Eid prayer:

 Allāhu Akbar, Allāhu Akbar, Allāhu Akbar.
 Lā ilāha illà l-Lāh wal-Lāhu akbar, Allahu akbar walil-Lāhi l-ḥamd.

 Recitation ceases when they get to the place of Eid or once the Imam commences activities.

 Muslims are recommended to use separate routes to and from the prayer grounds.

 Women are encouraged to join Salat of Eid

 Eid in India –

 The traditional Eid greeting is Eid Mubarak, and it is frequently followed by a formal embrace.
-Gifts are frequently given — new clothes are part of the tradition — and it is also common for children to be given small sums of money (Eidi) by their elders.
+Gifts are frequently given.
+New clothes are part of the tradition.
+It is also common for children to be given small sums of money (Eidi) by their elders.
 It is common for children to offer salam to parents and adult relatives.
 After the Eid prayers, it is common for some families to visit graveyards and pray for the salvation of departed family members.
-It is also common to visit neighbours, family members, specially senior relatives called Murubbis and to get together to share sweets, snacks and special meals including some special dishes that are prepared specifically on Eid.
+It is also common to visit neighbors, family members, specially senior relatives called Murubbis and to get together to share sweets, snacks and special meals including some special dishes that are prepared specifically on Eid.
 Special celebratory dishes in India, Pakistan, and Bangladesh include Lachcha or sivayyan a dish of fine, toasted sweet vermicelli noodles with milk and dried fruit.